-Thank you for the work you are doing to protect students, teachers, and other workers in America's educational facilities during the coronavirus pandemic.
-As you distribute funding from the recently enacted Consolidated Appropriations Act of 2021, I hope you will also share technical information from ASHRAE that can guide these investments and optimize outcomes.
+Thank you for the work you are doing with the NGA's Education and Workforce Committee on behalf of students, teachers, and other workers in America's educational facilities, especially during the coronavirus pandemic.
+As funding becomes available to states from the recently enacted Consolidated Appropriations Act of 2021, I hope the technical information we have at ASHRAE can help you when providing guidance to states regarding their investments in the health and safety of occupants in educational facilities.

 ASHRAE, the American Society of Heating, Refrigerating and Air-Conditioning Engineers, founded in 1894, is a global society advancing human well-being through sustainable technology for the built environment.
 In March 2020, ASHRAE established an Epidemic Task Force to help deploy technical resources to address the challenges of the COVID-19 pandemic and possible future epidemics as it relates to the effects of heating, ventilation, and air-conditioning systems on disease transmission.
 Guidance has been developed for several building types and operational conditions, including for school buildings and facilities.
 This includes guidance for school buildings and guidance on reopening schools and universities.
+A summary of this guidance is included as an attachment to this letter.

-The Consolidated Appropriations Act of 2021, which was signed into law on December 27, 2020 provides an additional \$82 billion for the Education Stabilization Fund to prevent, prepare for, and respond to the coronavirus.
-Within that allocation, and per Section 313, the Secretary is to allocate 67% of these funds to elementary and secondary schools through State educational agencies.
-The funds can be used for a variety of purposes including "School facility repairs and improvements to enable operation of schools to reduce risk of virus transmission and exposure to environmental health hazards, and to support student health needs," and for "Inspection, testing, maintenance, repair, replacement, and upgrade projects to improve the indoor air quality in school facilities, including mechanical and non-mechanical heating, ventilation, and air conditioning systems, filtering, purification and other air cleaning, fans, control systems, and window and door repair and replacement."
+The Consolidated Appropriations Act of 2021, which was signed into law on December 27, 2020, provides an additional \$82 billion for the Education Stabilization Fund to prevent, prepare for, and respond to the coronavirus.
+Within that allocation, and per Section 313, the U.S. Secretary of Education is to allocate 67% of these funds to elementary and secondary schools through State educational agencies.
+The funds can be used for a variety of purposes including "School facility repairs and improvements to enable operation of schools to reduce risk of virus transmission and exposure to environmental health hazards, and to support student health needs," and for

-Mr. Phil Rosenfelt Page 2 January 28, 2021
+Mr. Stephen Parker Page 2 January 28, 2021